Wesley Coe: Oxford and Yale

-In 1901, Coe enrolled at Hartford College at the University of Oxford.
-He became the shot put champion of England in 1901 and 1902.
+In 1901, Coe enrolled at Hertford College at the University of Oxford.
+He won the British shot put AAA Championships title at the 1901 AAA Championships and 1902 AAA Championships.
 He was also the first American athlete to be awarded a "blue" after he led Oxford to victory over Cambridge University with wins in both the shot put and hammer throw.
 In 1901, he recorded a distance of 44 feet, 3 inches, and in 1902 increased his personal best to 44 feet, 10 inches.

 Coe returned to the United States in 1902.
 Although he had been expected to enroll at Harvard University in his home town of Boston, Coe instead chose Yale University.
 He was reportedly enticed to enroll at Yale by "the blandishments of Mike Murphy and Walter Camp."
 He was expected to play football at Yale, but was not eligible to play during the 1902 season.
 Coe ultimately spent only one term at Yale.